 “It was time to rethink conventions.” said Kyogoku.

 Nintendo EAD defined what made the Animal Crossing franchise unique and distilled it into the following statement:

 “Animal Crossing is a communication tool.”

 EAD’s aim was that the player should always feel the “presence of others”.
 Animal Crossing’s secret sauce is that it harmonises with the real world and with real relationships, creating opportunities to communicate online or in real life.

 EAD went to great lengths to ensure that the game used as many communication features as possible on the 3DS.
-These included online play, screenshot sharing, random matching in mini-games, sharable QR codes and the exchange of house and village data via the internet and street pass service.
+These included online play, screenshot sharing, random matching in mini-games, sharable QR codes, and the exchange of house and village data via the internet and Street Pass.
 The intention was that Animal Crossing: New Leaf would have a level of permanence in the life of its players.
-This extended beyond the game with Mayoral assistant Isabelle having a Twitter account in seven languages, with tens of thousands of followers.
+This extended beyond the game, with Mayoral assistant Isabelle having a Twitter account in seven languages, each with thousands of followers.

 Eguchi also explained how development was bound by three rules:

 - Clearly identify the essential seed of the franchise

 - Share those seeds with the development team